-How to Stand Up: Getting On
+How to Stand Up: Getting On and Kneeling

-With your board in the water and enough clearance for your fins you can now get on-board.
+With your board in the water and enough clearance for your fins, you can now get on-board.
 To get on your SUP, place your paddle perpendicular to the board just in front of the carry handle.
 Laying your paddle across your board perpendicularly keeps it out of your way and creates less of a chance of it sliding off the side.

 Now, with the paddle resting perpendicularly across the board just in front of the carry handle, place both hands over the paddle shaft.
 Your hands should be placed over the shaft roughly shoulder length apart.